 Offered by: College of Engineering, Electrical and Computer Engineering Department

-The program educational objectives of the Electrical Engineering Program are to graduate Electrical Engineering students who:
+The program educational objectives of the Computer Engineering Program are to graduate Computer Engineering students who:

-- Are successfully practicing in the Electrical Engineering profession with solid theoretical and hands-on knowledge of Circuits, Electronics, Computer Software, Hardware, Control Systems, Communications, and Electrical Power.
+- Are successfully practicing in the field that makes use of their undergraduate preparation with solid theoretical and hands-on knowledge of Circuits, Electronics, Computer Software, Hardware, and Digital System Design.

-- Pursue personal success by way of ethical and responsible behavior.
+- Pursue personal success by way of ethical, inclusive, and responsible behavior.

 - Understand the challenges of a dynamically and globalized changing world and are willing to adapt their skills through continuous learning and self improvement.

-- Master effective communication skills to obtain success either working individually or within a team environment.
+- Master effective communication skills to obtain success either working individually or within a diverse team environment.

 Student Learning Outcomes:

-The Electrical Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Computer Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria, and the Program Criteria for Electrical, Computer, Communications, Telecommunication(s) and Similarly Named Engineering Programs.